dinayrore/analytics-e-commerce-app/docs/architecture-journal/014-designs.md

 ## Consequences

 This entire project is built upon having the time to work on designs and features.
 There is no dedicated team.
-However, if we stick to our guidelines here, this tool can serve it's most fundamental purpose for learning new things, as well as strengthen our cross-disciplinary communication and collaboration efforts at WT.
+However, if we stick to our guidelines here, this tool can serve it's most fundamental purpose for learning new things, as well as strengthen our cross-disciplinary communication and collaboration efforts.